ivangfr/https-springboot-react/README.md

     -dname "CN=localhost, OU=MyCompany, O=MyCompany, L=Berlin, ST=Berlin, C=DE"
   ```

 - Set a password.
-In this project, we will use `secret`
+In this project, we will use `secret`:
   ```
   Enter keystore password: secret
   Re-enter new password: secret
   ```

 - To list the certificates `keystore.p12` run the command below.
-The password will be requested.
+The password will be requested:
   ```
   keytool -list -v -keystore keystore.p12
   ```